 Apr.
 16, 1996: Game 1 of the opening round series between the Blues and the Toronto Maple Leafs.
 Gretzky led the Blues to a 3-1 victory while setting up all three St. Louis goals.
 He picked up assists on goals by Corson, Hull and Stephen Leach.

 Apr.
 23, 1996: Gretzky gave arguably his finest playoff performance of his Blues career.
-Taking Game 4, the Blues won 5-1.
+Taking Game 4 over the Leafs, the Blues won at home by a score of 5-1.
 Gretzky set up three goals—two by Corson and one by Noonan.
 On top of that, Gretzky finished the game as a plus-5.

 Falling Short but the Memories Are There